Swedish National Waffle Day!

 My second tip is to buy waffles for someone as a birthday gift.
 If they have sweet tooth, they’ll love it!
 I bought waffles at Jenny Gelato in Skövde for SEK 69 and they were spectacular with Nutella and bananas.
 Definitely worth it!

-Waffles with nutella, banana, and candles.
+Waffles with Nutella, banana, and candles.

 Photo: Annamaria